spatialos/gdk-for-unity/docs/get-started.md

 * Select **.NET Core cross-platform development**.

 * After selecting **Game development with Unity**:
-    * Deselect any options in the **Summary** on the right that mention a Unity Editor (e.g. Unity 2017.2 64-bit Editor or Unity 2018.1 64-bit Editor).
+    * Deselect any options in the **Summary** on the right that mention a Unity Editor (for example, Unity 2017.2 64-bit Editor or Unity 2018.1 64-bit Editor).
     * The SpatialOS GDK for Unity requires **Unity 2018.2.8**, which should already be installed if you have followed the setup guide correctly.
     * Make sure **Visual Studio Tools for Unity** is included (there should be a tick next to it).